-In response to pending local and national primary care provider shortages and the changing healthcare industry, the Eastern Michigan University (EMU) Board of Regents approved the new Master of Science in Physician Assistant Studies academic program.
+In response to pending local and national primary care provider shortages and the changing healthcare industry, the Eastern Michigan University (EMU) Board of Regents approved the new Master of Science in Physician Assistant Studies academic program in 2012.

 The EMU PA Program is situated in the School of Health Promotion and Human Performance, within the College of Health and Human Services.
 The PA Program is a twenty-four month, full-time, year-round graduate professional program with the first class of students starting in May 2014.
 This program will prepare its graduates to be certified and licensed to practice medicine using autonomous decision making under the supervision of a physician.
 The EMU PA Program assists students in developing critical thinking and patient-centered problem-solving skills with a practical focus to prepare them for the experiences they will encounter upon graduation.
 We seek to not just produce physician assistants, but rather to create highly respected ambassadors of the PA profession.